 The curriculum offered to Year 8 students at Trinity College seeks to provide all students with a quality and broad education.
-Traditionally as the year's progress, students are given a greater scope to specialise, adapt course choices to their own talents and abilities, and to develop their plans for future careers and vocations.
+Traditionally as the years progress, students are given a greater scope to specialise, adapt course choices to their own talents and abilities, and to develop their plans for future careers and vocations.

-For year 8, in compliance with the Australian curriculum core subjects are taught with students having the choice of one elective per year.
+For year 8, in compliance with the Australian curriculum core subjects are taught with students having the choice of four electives per year.
+One Arts elective, one Technology elective, one Language elective and one HPE/TAP elective.

 Core Subjects Course Length and Structure

 Maths All Year

 English

 Science

 Religion

 HPE

-Humanities History - 13 weeks
+HASS History - 13 weeks

 Geography - 13 weeks

 Civics and Citizenship - 7 weeks

 Economics and Business - 7 weeks

-Art All Year 8 students must choose ONE of the following subjects: Drama,
+Arts - One Semester Students must choose ONE of the following subjects: Drama, Visual Arts,

-Visual Arts, Media, Media (games and interactive media), Dance, Music,
+Media, Media (games and interactive media), Dance, Music, Visual Arts

-Arts Excellence
+Excellence

-Design and Technologies Students will study Design Technologies for 1 semester and Food and
+Technologies - One Semester Students will study

-Materials for 1 semester per year.
-The Digital Technology curriculum is

-embedded in both these courses.
+Design Technologies

 Or

-STEM - students can choose to complete the STEM course for the whole

-year

-Elective Subjects

-Business Media (Games and Interactive Media)

-Dance Music
+Food and Materials

+Or

-Digital Technology Spanish
+Digital Technology

+Or

-Drama STEM
+STEM

+Languages - One Semester Students choose from Japanese Or Spanish

-Japanese TAP- Basketball , General Sport, netball, Rugby League, Soccer or Touch
+HPE/TAP - One Semester TAP- Basketball , Gridiron, Netball, Rugby League, Soccer/Futsal or

-Media Visual Arts
+Touch